suhail-chaand/py-problem_solving/README.md

 70. Write a program to identify if number is palindrome or not.

 71. Check if a given char is vowel or consonant.

+72. Check if a char is digit without using isdigit(); take input from console.

+73. Create a function that takes two dates and returns the number of days between the first and second date.

+74. Create a function that takes an array of strings and returns an array with only the strings that have numbers in them.
+If there are no strings containing numbers, return an empty array.

+75. Given a string, reverse all the words which have odd length.
+The even length words are not changed.

+76. Write a function that returns the least common multiple (LCM) of two integers.

+77. Create a function that returns the sum of missing numbers. sumMissingNumbers([1, 3, 5, 7, 10]) ➞ 29 // 2 + 4 + 6 + 8 + 9

+78. Given a string of letters in the English alphabet, return the letter that's missing from the string.
+The missing letter will make the string be in alphabetical order (from A to Z).
+    If there are no missing letters in the string, return "No Missing Letter". missingLetter("abdefg") ➞ "c"

+79. Create a left rotation and a right rotation function that returns all the left rotations and right rotations of a string. leftRotations("abc") ➞ ["abc", "bca", "cab"] rightRotations("abc") ➞ ["abc", "cab", "bca"]

+80. Create a function that takes a string and returns it back in camelCase. camelCasing("Hello World") ➞ "helloWorld"